karllessard/community/sigs/jvm/rfcs/20190802-java-repositories.md

 Right now, the list of modules that will take place in this repository is:

-* /core
+#### core

-  * The Java client, including the Java code, its native layer and different generators used to create Java classes dynamically at compile time, including TF operations wrappers.
-  * Each of these components will be also released as seperate modules
+All artifacts composing the actual Java client, including the Java code, its native layer and different generators used to create Java classes dynamically at compile time, including TF operations wrappers.
+Each of these components will be also released as seperate modules

-* /nio
+#### nio

-  * Java self-contained library that provides advanced support for large buffers I/O operations (exceeding 2<sup>32</sup> - 1 bytes) and for n-dimensional data structures
+A self-contained Java library that provides advanced support for large buffers I/O operations (exceeding 2<sup>32</sup> - 1 bytes) and for n-dimensional data structures

-  * At some point, the Java client core will be also based on this library to improve I/O performances and usage.
-  * The `nio` name comes from the similarities between this library and the [`java.nio`](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html) package found in the JDK, that is unfortunately lacking the support of 64-bits indexation.
+At some point, the Java client core will be also based on this library to improve I/O performances and usage.
+The `nio` name comes from the similarities between this library and the [`java.nio`](https://docs.oracle.com/javase/8/docs/api/java/nio/package-summary.html) package found in the JDK, that is unfortunately lacking the support of 64-bits indexation.

-* /keras
+#### keras

-  * A adaptation of the Keras library to Java, that will serve as the main API for training on TF Java.
+An adaptation of the Keras library to Java, that will serve as the main API for training on TF Java.

 ### /tensorflow/java-models